jajack362/Sanity-Bot/README.md

 Sanity Bot makes use of boto3 and gspread Python APIs for inserting and downloading data from an AWS DynamoDB and Google Sheets.

-If you have any questions, please join Sanity Discord [Discord](https://discord.gg/Sanity) server, or message jajack#2361 on Discord.
+If you have any questions, please join Sanity [Discord](https://discord.gg/Sanity) server, or message jajack#2361 on Discord.